saikrishna-i/18xd28-facial-expresion-analysis-and-emotional-classification/README.md

 #### app.py
 Note: app.py is a work in progress. it does not work as expected, as of this commit.

-The app can either use the webcam feed or identify the faces in the test folder.
+The app can identify the faces in the test folder.
 Its pretty straight forward to use.
 It draws a box over the identified face and labels the predicted emotion.

 ## How it works